Image from Surviving Loss: The Woodcutter's Tale, co-authored by Lisa Saunders

 1. Don’t want to frighten their patients: An OB/GYN was quoted in FitPregnancy magazine (June/July '08): "The list of things we're supposed to talk about during women's first visit could easily take two hours and scare them to death...That's just the reality."

 2. Most CMV infections go undiagnosed—“The virtual absence of a prevention message has been due, in part, to the low profile of congenital CMV.
 Infection is usually asymptomatic in both mother and infant, and when symptoms do occur, they are non-specific, so most CMV infections go undiagnosed” (Washing our hands of the congenital cytomegalovirus disease epidemic, Cannon and Davis, 2005).

 Yes!
-In 2016, the New York Times summarized two prevention studies: “A study in a French hospital found five to 10 minutes of counseling about CMV prevention resulted in fewer women contracting the virus.
+The above mentioned New York Times article summarized two prevention studies: “A study in a French hospital found five to 10 minutes of counseling about CMV prevention resulted in fewer women contracting the virus.
 In another study, pregnant mothers shown a video and offered hygiene tips were much less likely to get CMV (5.9 percent) than those not given information on prevention (41.7 percent).”

-- "Grandma" speaks for Miss Cup to teach germ prevention while featuring Mr. Knife's fear of the dish running away with the spoon to teach table-setting in the "color-me-in" fairytale,"Once Upon a Placemat: A Table Setting Tale
+- "Grandma" speaks for Miss Cup to teach germ prevention while featuring Mr. Knife's fear of the dish running away with the spoon to teach table-setting in the "color-me-in" fairytale, Once Upon a Placemat: A Table Setting Tale

 - Placemats: Side one: Placemat with tableware characters with space for your coloring artist's name (perfect for laminating and using as a table-setting reminder).
 Side two: Germ prevention tips and hand-washing instructions.